vladimir22/pub-notes/k8s/wsl2_k3d_local_install.md

 \
 \
 ## Addons
-The next steps are optional, use these steps to if it need to:
+The next steps are optional, use these steps if you want to:

 ### - Install cert-manager